Rory Patterson: Club career

 Patterson joined Glentoran in the summer of 2010, having signed a pre-contract agreement with the club earlier in the year.
 However, in June 2010, it was announced that Patterson had joined Plymouth Argyle, after impressing at a trial in March, and that an "undisclosed fee" had been agreed with Glentoran despite him never joining the Northern Irish club.

 On 14 August 2010 he made his home debut as a first-half substitute in a match against Carlisle United.
 He scored a late goal in the 94th minute which allowed Plymouth Argyle to draw the match.
 Patterson returned to Northern Ireland in July 2011, joining Linfield on loan until the end of the 2011–12 season.
 Having scored four goals in 18 league matches by January 2012, Patterson ended his loan spell with Linfield to join Derry City on a two-year contract.
 His competitive debut for the club saw him score a hat-trick in a 4–0 defeat of Lisburn Distillery in the Setanta Cup.

+In the 2014–15 UEFA Europa League Patterson scored 4 over two legs as Derry beat Aberystwyth Town F.C.

 In January 2015, Patterson signed for NPL Western Australia club Cockburn City, scoring 19 goals in 20 matches for the team.

 In October 2015, seven years after leaving the club, Patterson returned to FC United of Manchester, for whom he remains the second highest goalscorer with 99 goals in all official competitions.

 In December 2015 he signed for Derry City for a second time.

+Overall he made 5 appearances for the Candystripes in European football.

 In August 2018, he joined NIFL Premiership champions Crusaders.

 In September 2019, Patterson joined Mid-Ulster Football League side Ballymacash Rangers.
 A key motive behind the move was to link up with former Linfield teammate Michael Gault, who managed Ballymacash at the time of Patterson's signing.
 Patterson departed the club one year later after 21 goals in 23 appearances, moving on to Ballymena & Provincial Football League side Belfast Celtic for the 2020–21 season.
 However, due to the COVID-19 pandemic, all football activity in Northern Ireland below the NIFL Premiership was cancelled, and Patterson moved to Premiership side Dungannon Swifts on 31 January 2021 without playing a competitive game for Belfast Celtic.

 In August 2021 he joined Strabane Athletic and in October was appointed as player-manager.

+In September 2023 he rejoined Belfast Celtic at the age of 39.